MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 obj_2.hello("FRANCE")

 ```
-here hello is the same method but it will work differently depending on the arguements.
+Here hello is the same method but it will work differently depending on the arguments.

-we can do polymorphism with this overloading too.
+We can do polymorphism with this overloading too.

-there is another type of overloading which is operator overloading.
+There is another type of overloading which is operator overloading.

 add(+) operator is the same operator but works differently for different types of input.

-it sum the value of int and float objects
+it sum the value of int and float objects,

-and it concate string objects
+It concat string objects,

-it extend list objects.
+It extends list objects.

 we can also create our own class and change the functionality of the add(+) operator.